End of the Year Writing Reflection

 I have 10+ years teaching experience in elementary education, and I've taught every grade level from kindergarten to sixth grade (except first).
 My teaching passions include interest-based learning, creative technology, project based learning, and building confident writers.
 Additionally, I have my M.S. in Instructional Media, so I frequently incorporate digital flare into projects and writing assignments.

-I live in a sunny beach town with my husband and toddler (and a new little one on the way).
+I live in a sunny beach town with my husband, son, and baby girl.
 When I'm not teaching, blogging, or designing new lesson plans, you can find me at the beach with the family.

 Find out more about The Primary Professor at: www.theprimaryprofessor.com